White Papers 2

 Also on July 26, 2000 Dr. Barbara Starfield, associated at the time with the Johns Hopkins School of Public Health, revealed her findings on healthcare in America.
 The Starfield study titled, “Is US health really the best in the world?”, published in the Journal of the American Medical Association (JAMA), came to the conclusion that US health care was nowhere near the best in the world and that, among other concerns, every year in the US correctly prescribed FDA approved medical drugs kill 106,000 people.
 Consequently, every decade, these drugs unnecessarily kill more than a million people.
 According to a year 2000 WHO study of the world’s top 50 health care systems the US was ranked 37th in the world at that time (Columbia was 22nd).
 Not only that but our costs were among or at the very highest of the entire group.

 Western medicine still deserves much of the honor that it gets but it is not a carte blanche solution to our nation’s health issues and is due for a major re-examination of its role, its incentives, its responsibility, its approaches and its use of technology.
 Our frequently heard public pronouncements that we have the best health care in the world is also, as noted by Dr. Starfield above, ludicrous.
-Some rankings have us as low as only the 37th best in the world.
+Some rankings, as mentioned above, have us as low as being only the 37th best in the world.
 Add to this the fact that post pandemic research articles and studies are off the chart when it comes to bad science.
-For example, there is essentially nothing in the way of peer reviewed studies on such things as wearing masks and on such things as hydroxychloroquine (HCQ) conducted prior to Covid 19 that supports the recent and post pandemic draconian measures and ideological science foisted upon the American public by powerful vested interests.
-It is scary to consider the state of affairs when ideology governs science and science research or, worse yet, when the grid goes down and all of our artifices with it.
+For example, there is essentially nothing in the way of peer reviewed studies on such things as wearing masks and on such things as hydroxychloroquine (HCQ) conducted prior to Covid 19 paranoia that supports the recent and post pandemic draconian measures and ideological science foisted upon the American public by powerful vested interests.
+It is scary to consider the state of affairs when ideology governs science and science research or, worse yet, when the grid goes down one day and all of our artifices with it.